nexmo-community/receive-sms-blazor/README.md

 This repository demonstrates how to receive an SMS message with Blazor.
 It contains an asp.net server that, when run, will listen on an InboundSms route and push inbound sms's to any browser's connected to the server.

-## Welcome to Nexmo
+## Welcome to Vonage

-If you're new to Nexmo, you can [sign up for a Nexmo account](https://dashboard.nexmo.com/sign-up?utm_source=DEV_REL&utm_medium=github&utm_campaign=receive-sms-blazor) and get some free credit to get you started.
+If you're new to Vonage, you can [sign up for a Vonage API account](https://dashboard.nexmo.com/sign-up?utm_source=DEV_REL&utm_medium=github&utm_campaign=receive-sms-blazor) and get some free credit to get you started.

 ## Prerequisites

 * You'll need a Vonage API account.
 You can [sign up here](https://dashboard.nexmo.com/sign-up)
 * You'll need the latest version of the [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1)

 ## Testing with Ngrok